Homomorphisms to 3-manifold groups: Sequences which are not

 We are now ready to prove Proposition~\ref{p:cut point splitting}.
-As we showed above, this is enough to finally complete the proof of Theorem~\ref{t:NEW non-divergent}
+As we showed above, this is enough to complete the proof of Theorem~\ref{t:NEW non-divergent}, modulo the proof of Theorem~\ref{t:fin gen} in Appendix~\ref{app:edge-twist}.

 \begin{proof}[Proof of Proposition~\ref{p:cut point splitting}] Let $\D_0$ be the splitting of $\V$ dual to the action of $\V$ on $\Tcut$.
-Note that $\SC(\V)$ acts on $\Tcut$ trivially, hence $\SC(\V)$ is contained in all the edge groups of $\D_0$.
-The underlying graph of $\D_0$ is bipartite, with one type of vertices corresponding to cut point vertices in $\Tcut$ and the other type corresponding to block vertices.
+Since$\SC(\V)$ acts trivially on $\Tcut$, $\SC(\V)$ is contained in all the edge groups of $\D_0$.
+The underlying graph of $\D_0$ is bipartite, with one type of vertex corresponding to cut point vertices in $\Tcut$ and the other type corresponding to block vertices.
 For each cut point vertex of $\D_0$, fold all the adjacent edges together to one edge, and denote the resulting splitting by $\D'$.
 Now, each cut point vertex of $\D'$ has one adjacent edge and $\D'$ is still connected, so the underlying graph of $\D'$ is a star.

 Collapse the cut point vertices of $\D'$ whose stabilizers are not conjugate into edge groups of $\Gdf$ adjacent to $\V$.
 Add vertices to the resulting graph of groups corresponding to edge groups adjacent to $\V$ not corresponding to vertices of $\D'$ (with identical edge and vertex groups).
-It follows that the resulting graph of groups $\D$ satisfies (4).
-Note that since $\D'$ satisfies (1) and (2), so does $\D$.
-Statement (3) follows from Lemmas~\ref{l:not mark point}, ~\ref{l:not cut point} and ~\ref{l:cut point tree edge}.
+It follows that the resulting graph of groups $\D$ satisfies \eqref{eq:non-central}.
+Since $\D'$ satisfies \eqref{eq:star} and \eqref{eq:stable center}, so does $\D$.
+Statement \eqref{eq:rank 2} follows from Lemmas~\ref{l:not mark point}, ~\ref{l:not cut point} and ~\ref{l:cut point tree edge}.